-First step is to switch your theme over to something like twentyseventeen.
+The first step is to switch your theme over to something like twenty seventeen.

 If you can’t access the admin dashboard of your site then we again have to go in through cPanel and File Manager.

-In this case you want to move all the plugin folders out of the wp-content/pluigns folder then refresh your site in the browser.
+In this case, you want to move all the plugin folders out of the wp-content/plugins folder then refresh your site in the browser.

-Assuming this is the case you use File Manager to move each plugin folder back into wp-content/pluigns one by one refreshing your site in the browser each time until you get to the plugin that is casing the WSOD.
+Assuming this is the case you use File Manager to move each plugin folder back into wp-content/plugins one by one refreshing your site in the browser each time until you get to the plugin that is causing the WSOD.